betterscientificsoftware/bssw.io/Articles/HowTos/CriticalBeginnerGitUsageTips.md

 <!-- deck text start -->
 A few critical beginner Git usage guidelines/tips are listed.
-If one follows these guidelines, one will usually stay out of serious trouble and one can almost always recover (at least in the local Git repo).
+If one follows these guidelines, one will usually stay out of serious trouble and one can almost always recover an earlier state (at least in the local Git repo).
 (However, once commits are pushed to a branch shared with lots of other people in a remote repo, then it is much harder to correct mistakes.)
 <!-- deck text end -->

 #### Contributed by [Roscoe A. Bartlett](https://bartlettroscoe.github.io/ "Roscoe A. Bartlett")
 #### Publication date: May ??, 2021

-**A) Set up minimal global settings right away on every new computer!**
+**A) Set up minimal global settings right away on every new computer.**
-Always set up a consistent global Git user.name and user.email on every machine where you use Git right away!
+Always set up a consistent global Git `user.name` and `user.email` on every machine where you use Git right away.
 (Otherwise you will show up as many different developers according to Git, and it is a pain to resolve these in all of the Git repos you commit to after the fact).
-Also, disable push of all branches by default (prior to Git 2.0) or a simple `git push` will push all branches!
+Also, disable push of all branches by default (prior to Git 2.0) or a simple `git push` will push all branches.
 In addition, it is nice to see Git output with color (default is no color).
 And, to avoid having to resolve the same merge conflicts multiple times, turn on the `git rerere` feature.
 To set these on a new machine, run: